 The only reason for mastering technique is to make sure the body does not prevent the soul from expressing itself.” -La Meri

 Check out my calendar to find out where I’m headed next.
-Here are a few of the National & International events where you can take classes from me:

 - European Blues Invasion, London, England 2017